-Installing an alarm system will definitely enhance your home security, but there are several options to choose from and different systems operate in different ways.
-One issue is whether you want a security system that has a monitoring plan or if you want an unmonitored system.
+Installing an alarm system will enhance your home alarm, but there are several options to choose from, and different methods operate in different ways.
+One issue is whether you want an alarm system that has a monitoring plans or if you wish to an unmonitored process.

-Regardless of your choice between a monitored or unmonitored system, both will provide better protection than having no security system at all.
+Regardless of your choice between a monitored or unmonitored way, both will provide better protection than having no alarm system at all.
 However, there is a significant difference between the level of protection provided.
 In this post, we are going to explain some of the differences between monitored and unmonitored security systems.

 What’s the difference?

-When considering different types of security systems, you can also choose different levels of monitoring.
-You have fully monitored systems, self-monitoring and systems that are completely unmonitored.
+When considering different types of alarm systems, you can also choose different levels of monitoring.
+You have fully monitored ways, self-monitoring, and methods that are completely unmonitored.

 - Monitored Systems: These systems connect to a monitoring center.
 When the system is armed, it will send signals to the monitoring professionals and they can take various actions depending on the circumstances.

-- Self-Monitoring: Newer smart security systems now have self-monitoring features.
+- Self-Monitoring: Newer smart alarm now has self-monitoring features.
 You can find these features with systems that have monitoring plans and those that do not.
-With this, the security system connects to the internet, and the user can monitor the system from a smartphone, tablet or PC.
+With this, the alarm system connects to the internet, and the user can monitor the system from a smartphone, tablet or PC.
 Most systems also have alerts that can be set up to send notifications for different events.

 - Unmonitored Systems: An unmonitored system may have some of the same components as systems that have monitoring plans or self-monitoring features, but it is essentially just a noise machine.
 When the system is armed, it will trigger a siren if one of the devices is tripped.